lyteword/kjv/acts/chapter-9.md

 <sup>9</sup> And he was three days without sight, and neither did eat nor drink.

-<sup>10</sup> ¶ And there was a certain disciple at Damascus, named Ananias; and to him said the Lord in a vision, Ananias .
+<sup>10</sup> ¶ And there was a certain disciple at Damascus, named Ananias; and to him said the Lord in a vision, Ananias.
 And he said, Behold, I *am here*, Lord.

-<sup>11</sup> And the Lord *said* unto him, Arise , and go into the street which is called Straight , and enquire in the house of Judas for *one* called Saul , of Tarsus : for , behold , he prayeth ,
+<sup>11</sup> And the Lord *said* unto him, Arise, and go into the street which is called Straight, and enquire in the house of Judas for *one* called Saul, of Tarsus: for, behold, he prayeth,

-<sup>12</sup> And hath seen in a vision a man named Ananias coming in , and putting *his* hand on him , that he might receive his sight .
+<sup>12</sup> And hath seen in a vision a man named Ananias coming in, and putting *his* hand on him, that he might receive his sight.

 <sup>13</sup> Then Ananias answered, Lord, I have heard by many of this man, how much evil he hath done to thy saints at Jerusalem:

 <sup>14</sup> And here he hath authority from the chief priests to bind all that call on thy name.

-<sup>15</sup> But the Lord said unto him, Go thy way : for he is a chosen vessel unto me , to bear my name before the Gentiles , and kings , and the children of Israel :
+<sup>15</sup> But the Lord said unto him, Go thy way: for he is a chosen vessel unto me, to bear my name before the Gentiles, and kings, and the children of Israel:

-<sup>16</sup> For I will shew him how great things he must suffer for my name’s sake .
+<sup>16</sup> For I will shew him how great things he must suffer for my name’s sake.

 <sup>17</sup> And Ananias went his way, and entered into the house; and putting his hands on him said, Brother Saul, the Lord, *even* Jesus, that appeared unto thee in the way as thou camest, hath sent me, that thou mightest receive thy sight, and be filled with the Holy Ghost.